 Spontaneous order and civil society, on a properly rich and well-delineated conception of both, can be a space for hard-driving, conscious grassroots activism at least as much as conventional governmental politics can.
-Too many libertarian theorists have written as if only forms of oppression enacted through the familiar structures of government legislation an enforcement are worth treating as serious political issues, while too many feminist theorists, while recognizing the prevalence of non-governmental forms of oppression, have written as if only action by the state can provide a systematic and effective response.
+Too many libertarian theorists have written as if only forms of oppression enacted through the familiar structures of government legislation an enforcement are worth treating as serious political issues, while too many feminist theorists, while recognizing the prevalence of nongovernmental forms of oppression, have written as if only action by the state can provide a systematic and effective response.
 In fact, spontaneous order theory is vital as a tool both for analyzing the workings of non-governmental forms of oppression, and also for more clearly understanding the unique non-governmental forms of solidarity and resistance that radical feminists have employed - which have often, over the past 40 years, done a much more effective job at changing social attitudes towards violence against women, and at providing life-saving help to women who need it, than any comparable government program.
-When feminists challenge the dichotomy of pervasive "private" crimes from "public" policy, and insist that the personal is political, antifeminist critics often react to this move by treating it as an attempt to extend our existing concept of politics out to new cases, which we had formerly classified as "personal" - in particular, as an attempt to interpret "private" violence as parts of a consciously-coordinated social policy, aimed at some defined common end and directed towards that end by policies handed down from The Patriarchy as some recognizable central authority, or coordinating body.
-But the aim in declaring the personal to be political is not simply to extend preexisting conventional notions of political coordination to new cases, formerly considered private; rather, it was to challenge the conventional understanding of politics, and to call for a more supple understanding, in order to encompass other kinds of social structures and relationships of power that involve "private" interactions without any conscious coordination, or recognizable center of authority, or promulgation of policies from the top down, but which nevertheless share the pervasive, systematic and far-reaching characteristics of more conventionally "political" social structures.
+When feminists challenge the dichotomy of pervasive "private" crimes from "public" policy, and insist that the personal is political, antifeminist critics often react to this move by treating it as an attempt to extend our preexisting conventional notion of political order out to new cases, which we had formerly classified as "personal" - in particular, as an attempt to interpret "private" violence as parts of a consciously-coordinated social policy, aimed at some defined common end and directed towards that end by policies handed down from The Patriarchy as some recognizable central authority, or coordinating body.
+But the aim really is to challenge conventional understandings of politics, in favor of more supple conceptions, encompassing other dynamics of oppression and liberation: power expressed through dispersed "private" interactions without conscious coordination, or recognizable centers of authority, but which nevertheless embody social structures and relationships of power that share the pervasive, systematic and far-reaching characteristics of more conventionally "political" social structures.
 If, as I argue, spontaneous order theory can provide a rich conceptual resource for articulating this new conception of political order and political resistance, then a fuller development and application of spontaneous order theories, to an agenda set by the needs of women's freedom as well as men's, may provide a vital point of reconciliation between feminist and libertarian insights, by further radicalizing libertarianism and liberating radical feminism, and by helping to highlight possibilities for more effective radical activism than male-dominated state politics could ever allow for.
-Spontaneous order theory, so often pilloried by statists as a tool of political quietism or conservative defenses of the socioeconomic status quo, can and should be defended as a vital tool for radical politics and transformative social critique.
+Spontaneous order theory, so often misrepresented as a tool of political quietism or conservative defenses of the socioeconomic status quo, can and should be defended as a vital tool for radical politics and transformative social critique.

-32 See Johnson and Long (2005).
+35 See Johnson and Long (2005).